To Be advised

 - Grab a copy of Gandy’s Australian Boating manual and look through it in detail.

-- Check sea time and licence requirements in the guidance notes
+- Check sea time and licence requirements on the AMSA website

-- Have a phone interview.
+- Have a interview.
 Complete a sea time assessment and language literacy assessment.

 - Get a taskbook from us if necessary.